henningM1r/gr_Morse_Receiver/README.md

     + Set the _frequency_ slider values so that stronger signals in the waterfall chart get close to 0.00 (so that it begins either slightly left or right of it).
 Use the mouse to drag the slider for the rough frequency adjustment.
         + You can further adjust and fine-tune the frequency with the mouse wheel, to improve signal reception.
         + You can also zoom into the waterfall plot.
-    + Adjust the gain slider values to boost the signal (and noise) strength.
+    + Adjust the _gain_ slider values to boost or dampen the signal (and noise) strength.
     + Adjust the _low_thres_ and _high_thres_ slider values, if needed.
+    + The theshold limits will be shown in the time signal plot.
     + Adjust the _loudness_, especially if the audio tone is clipped.
-    + The theshold will be shown in the time signal plot.
-    + Activate checkbox _print durations of ON_.
+    + Activate checkbox _print durations of ON_ to view the signal durations during OFF.
     + Set the _short mark_ slider, _long mark_ slider and _tolerance_ sliders, accordingly.
     + Deactivate checkbox _print durations of ON_.
-    + Activate checkbox: _print durations of OFF_.
+    + Activate checkbox _print durations of OFF_ to view the signal durations during OFF.
     + Set the _element space_ slider, _letter space_ slider and _word space_ slider accordingly.
-    + Deactivate checkbox: _print durations of OFF_.
+    + Deactivate checkbox _print durations of OFF_.
-    + Activate checkbox print symbols to show the detected Morse symbols.
+    + Activate checkbox _print symbols_ to show the detected Morse symbols.
 After picking a good signal, the GNURadio Companion debug console should show debug messages each for each received symbol (streams of . and _).

 + Next, open a terminal.
     + Change to your cloned repository.